Meet the members of the District’s Executive Team

 Michael joined the District in 2011.

 Senior Director of Strategy

 William Walker has had a long career in public service, beginning as a policy and budget analyst with the Wisconsin Department of Administration, where he focused on state-level issues in water, utility regulation and agriculture.
 He has worked as a budget director for the Wisconsin Department of Agriculture and later for the Wisconsin Director of State Courts Office.
 In between, he worked as a regulatory economist with the Wisconsin Department of Natural Resources.

 Bill has a bachelor’s degree in mathematics and a J.D. from the University of Wisconsin-Madison and a Ph.D. in environmental economics from Michigan State University.

-As the senior director of strategy, his responsibilities include strategic planning and execution, capital planning, capital finance and oversight of the information and technology group.
+As the senior director of strategy, his responsibilities include strategic planning and execution, capital planning, capital finance and the annual budget.